utdata/icj-cli-tools/MovingAround.md

 ```

 A couple of things about this:
 * You have listed the contents of a directory without being inside of you.
 You can list the contents of any folder on your computer if you know the path to it.
+In fact, you can do any command on a file or folder if you know it's path.
-* If you try to name a directory with a space in it, you'll get different results on Mac vs PCs.
-If you really want it to work, but quotes around your folder name that has spaces in it.
+* If you try to name a directory with a space in it, you'll not get what you want unless you put quotes around it.
 Or better yet, avoid using spaces in files and folders.

 ## change directory